openshift/hypershift/enhancements/README.md

 significant coding work begins, since this avoids having to rework the implementation if the design changes as well as arguing in favor of accepting a design simply because it is already implemented.

+## General constraints

+HyperShift has some general constraints which are outlined here in order to help inform proposals.
+Every proposal should take these constraints into consideration.

+1. Webhooks are generally avoided for performance and reliability considerations.

+2. There are general resource (memory/cpu) constraints on control planes.
+It should be possible to fit 4 control planes in a 64GB 16vcpu node.
+This constraint will continue to be clarified going forward.

+3. There is a (poorly defined) constraint on how long it should take for a control plane to come up: it can't be slow (~6min).
+This constraint will continue to be clarified going forward.

+4. Generally, cluster-scoped resources per control plane (CRDs, cluster roles, cluster role bindings, etc.) are avoided.
+Although ingress-operators per cluster may need to be an exception (for private clusters).

+5. In general, do not expose any part of control plane resources (pods, services, etc) to a guest cluster.